greenelab/phenoplier_manuscript/manuscript.md

 When we considered the increasing-lipids gene-set, genes and LVs were associated with a more diverse set of traits, such as blood count tests, impedance measures, and bone-densitometry (Supplementary Tables @tbl:sup:single_genes:lipids_increasing:top_traits and @tbl:sup:modules:lipids_increasing:top_traits).
 FGSEA found 27 LVs nominally enriched for the increasing-lipids gene-set which were associated with the same traits, and additionally to lung function, arterial stiffness, intraocular pressure, handgrip strength, rheumatoid arthritis, and celiac disease.
-Among these, LV246 contained genes mainly co-expressed in adipose tissue (Figure @fig:lv246 a), which plays a key role in coordinating and regulating lipids metabolism.
+Among these, LV246 contained genes mainly co-expressed in adipose tissue (Figure @fig:lv246 a), which plays a key role in coordinating and regulating lipid metabolism.
 <!-- Gene-trait associations and colocalization for the top genes in this LV are shown in Figure @fig:lv246 b). -->
 Additionally, using the gene-property analysis, we found that gene weights for this LV were predictive of gene associations for blood lipids and hypercholesterolemia (Supplementary Table @tbl:sup:phenomexcan_assocs:lv246).
 Two high-confidence genes from our CRISPR screening, *DGAT2* and *ACACA*, are responsible for encoding enzymes for triglycerides and fatty acid synthesis and were among the highest-weighted genes of LV246.
-However, as it can be seen in Figure @fig:lv246 b, these two genes were not strongly associated with any of the top traits for this LV and thus would not be revealed by TWASs alone;
+However, as it can be seen in Figure @fig:lv246 b, these two genes were not strongly associated with any of the top traits for this LV and thus would not be revealed by TWAS alone;
 other members of LV246, such as *SCD*, *LPL*, *FADS2*, *HMGCR*, and *LDLR*, were instead significantly associated and colocalized with lipid-related traits.
 This suggested that an LV-based perspective can integrate hits across modalities by leveraging information from functionally related genes.